AzureAD/microsoft-authentication-library-for-js/lib/msal-angular/docs/FAQ.md

 ### How do I use my app with path/hash location strategy?

-`@azure/msal-angular` supports both the `PathLocationStrategy` and `HashLocationStrategy`, can be configured in the `app-routing.module.ts` of your app. `PathLocationStrategy` is demonstrated in our [Angular 10 sample](https://github.com/AzureAD/microsoft-authentication-library-for-js/tree/dev/samples/msal-angular-v2-samples/angular10-sample-app), while `HashLocationStrategy` is demonstrated in our [Angular 11 sample](https://github.com/AzureAD/microsoft-authentication-library-for-js/tree/dev/samples/msal-angular-v2-samples/angular11-sample-app).
+`@azure/msal-angular` supports both the `PathLocationStrategy` and `HashLocationStrategy`, which can be configured in the `app-routing.module.ts` of your app.
+See our [samples list](https://github.com/AzureAD/microsoft-authentication-library-for-js/tree/dev/samples/msal-angular-v2-samples) for the routing strategy demonstrated by each sample.
 See the [Angular docs](https://angular.io/guide/router#locationstrategy-and-browser-url-styles) for more details on routing strategies.

 See [below](#how-do-i-log-users-in-when-they-hit-the-application) for additional considerations for each strategy if you are wanting to log users in on page load.